 The Compensation Committee is authorized to retain the services of one or more compensation advisors from time to time, as it determines in its discretion, in connection with the discharge of its responsibilities.
-The Compensation Committee retained the services of Meridian Compensation Partners, LLC, a national compensation consulting firm, for this purpose during 2021.
+The Compensation Committee retained the services of Meridian Compensation Partners, LLC ("Meridian"), a national compensation consulting firm, for this purpose during 2022.
 Meridian serves at the discretion of and reports directly to the Compensation Committee.
-Meridian did not provide any services to us or our management in 2021 other than those provided to the Compensation Committee as described below.
+Meridian did not provide any services to us or our management in 2022 other than those provided to the Compensation Committee as described below.

-In 2021, Meridian assisted the Compensation Committee by providing the following services:
+In 2022, Meridian assisted the Compensation Committee by providing the following services:

-- participating in Compensation Committee meetings; - advising on the impact of the COVID-19 pandemic on compensation plans and practices: - reviewing and assisting in updates to our compensation peer group; - · providing market analyses of executive officers' compensation relative to peer group and survey data; - evaluating annual and long-term incentive program design; - · advising on equity plan modeling and share usage; - · reviewing our compensation disclosures; and - · analyzing market data and other considerations related to compensation of members of our Board.
+- participating in Compensation Committee meetings; - providing market analyses of executive officers' compensation relative to peer group and survey data; - evaluating long-term incentive program design; - advising on equity plan modeling and share usage; - reviewing our compensation disclosures; and - analyzing market data and other considerations related to compensation of members of our Board.

-The Compensation Committee considered all relevant factors relating to the independence of Meridian, including but not limited to applicable SEC rules and Nasdaq listing standards on compensation consultant independence, and concluded that the work performed by Meridian did not raise any conflict of interest in 2021.
+The Compensation Committee considered all relevant factors relating to the independence of Meridian, including but not limited to applicable SEC rules and Nasdaq listing standards on compensation consultant independence, and concluded that the work performed by Meridian did not raise any conflict of interest in 2022.